Kykal/chemistry/README.md

 - Density [grams per cubic centimeter (`g/cm3`) ]

 # References
-All this information was gathered thanks to National Center for Biotechnology Information (2021).
+All this information was gathered thanks to:
+- National Center for Biotechnology Information (2021).
 PubChem Periodic Table of Elements.
 Retrieved August 16, 2021 from https://pubchem.ncbi.nlm.nih.gov/periodic-table/.